Data Management Framework

 - IT Infrastructure: the hardware, software and other facilities which underpin data-related activities

 - support services: people and other means of providing advice and support, such as online toolkits and research data interviews

 - metadata management: so that data records can be used for both internal and external purposes.

-And are assessed across 5 levels of maturity: Initial; Development; Defined; Managed; Optimised.
+And are assessed across 5 levels of maturity: initial, development, defined, managed and optimised.

 - UK Community Capability Model for Data-Intensive Research.
 The ultimate aim of this UKOLN-Microsoft ResearchConnections project is to provide a framework that is useful for researchers and funders in modelling a range of disciplinary and community behaviours with respect to the adoption, usage, development and exploitation of cyber-infrastructure for data-intensive research.

-- Building Blocks: Laying the Foundation for a Research Data Management Program from OCLC.
+- Building Blocks: Laying the Foundation for a Research Data Management Program from the Online Computer Library Center (OCLC).
 This is intended for those who are just beginning to offer data services to researchers at their universities.

 - Part 1 assumes that very little, if anything, is in place, and that resources are limited.
 It seeks to guide the individual who has data management program responsibilities in directions that will lay a very basic foundation.

 - Part 2 helps identify steps for building on that foundation as needs become evident and as resources allow.